-The Mason A4100 smartwatch also offers GPS capabilities, advanced algorithms and numerous built-in biometric sensors such as electrocardiogram (ECG), photoplethysmogram, temperature sensors, accelerometer and gyroscopes.
+The Mason A4100 smartwatch also offers GPS capabilities, advanced algorithms, and numerous built-in biometric sensors such as an electrocardiogram (ECG), photoplethysmogram, temperature sensors, accelerometer, and gyroscopes.
 These sensors can deliver insights for healthcare and fitness applications and support a variety of use cases including:

 Mason’s fully customizable OS ensures easy device setup; unprecedented API, feature and security controls; and the ability to adapt or integrate Mason to existing tooling and workflows.
 It gives users the ability to customize everything from the application’s software to how the fleet of smart devices is remotely managed.
 With the Mason Smart Device Platform, product owners can effortlessly add, remove or lock down device capabilities to build products as envisioned.